rotundasoftware/backbone.collectionView/README.md

 * __getSelectedModel( [options] )__ Returns references to the selected model(s).
 (See discussion below.)
 * __setOption( optionName, optionValue )__ Updates the value of a configuration option.
 All constructor options above are valid except `el`.
 The CollectionView is automatically re-rendered if necessary.
 * __collection__ The Backbone collection instance that this CollectionView represents.
-* __viewManager__ A [Backbone.BabySitter](https://github.com/marionettejs/backbone.babysitter) instance that contains the model views that are created to represent the individual models in the collection (when the CollectionView is rendered).
+* __viewManager__ A [Backbone.BabySitter](https://github.com/marionettejs/backbone.babysitter) instance that contains the model views for each of the individual models in the collection.
+The Babysitter is a powerful but simple "view collection" implementation that enables you to, for example, iterate through all the model views, or easily trigger an event on all model views at once.
+See the [Backbone.BabySitter](https://github.com/marionettejs/backbone.babysitter) documentation for more information.

 ### <a name="setSelectedModel"></a>setSelectedModel(s) and getSelectedModel(s)